Four ways the Fed’s interest rate hike could affect you

 As higher interest rates work their way through the economy, cooling demand for homes, cars and other investments, the big hope is that prices will also simmer down.

 For example, the average price for a dozen eggs has jumped to $2.01 from $1.60 a year ago.
-The average price for a used car has gone up much more, by 41 percent, and is expected to break $30,000 for the time this year, according to Edmunds.com.
+The average price for a used car has gone up much more, by 41 percent, and this year is expected to break $30,000 for the first time, according to Edmunds.com.
 Policymakers are betting higher interest rates will bring those prices back down.

 “The higher the interest rate, the more people are paying,” Sahm said.
 “As prices go up — whether it’s because of market forces or other economic factors — demand tends to go down.
 That’s the goal here.”

 But, she said, that tends to be easier in some categories than others.
 Food and energy prices, for example, are largely dependent on supply, not demand.
 “In general, demand for those things is set,” she said.
-“It’s all about supply and our supply is very tied to world events.”
+“It’s all about supply, and our supply is very tied to world events.”

 “It takes a couple of years for a given long-term interest rate hike to fully work its way through the economy,” said Bergstrand of Notre Dame.
 “Short-term rates will go up faster, but it takes a while for these hikes to work their way through and actually reduce consumption and investment saving.”